MohanGsk/ApplicationInsights-Home/Samples/IISConfigurator/DetailedInstructions.md

 To quickly get started without detailed instructions, please review our [Quick Start Guide](QuickStart.md).

+## Instrumentation Key

+To get started you must have an instrumentation key.
+Read [here](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource#copy-the-instrumentation-key) for more information.

 ## Run PowerShell as Administrator with Elevated Execution Policies